Realistic image of an autoflowering cannabis plant indoors, demonstrating the fast life cycle that makes cloning challenging.

 Standard Cloning Methods

-Cultivators typically rely on standard cloning methods like applying cloning gel, using rooting hormones, or employing aeroponic systems to encourage root formation.
+Cultivators typically rely on standard cloning methods like applying cloning gel or using rooting hormones.
 When growers apply these techniques to autoflower varieties, they often discover that these methods fail to keep pace with the plant’s rapid lifecycle.
-Standard cloning approaches work well for photoperiod plants that remain vegetative for extended periods, but autoflower cuttings seldom have the luxury of such time.
-This timing issue forces cultivators to adjust techniques or accept lower success rates with autoflower clones.
+The inherent speed of autoflower growth can impede this process, resulting in clones that struggle to establish before the flowering phase begins.

 Adjustments Needed for Autoflowers